d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 source[:6], target[:6]
 ```

-Let us plot the histogram of the number of tokens per sentence.
+Let us plot the histogram of the number of tokens per text sequence.
 In this simple English-French dataset,
-most of the sentences have fewer than 20 tokens.
+most of the text sequences have fewer than 20 tokens.

 ```{.python .input}
 #@tab all